-Graham Corporation's (the "Company's") Condensed Consolidated Financial Statements include two wholly-owned foreign subsidiaries, one located in the United Kingdom and one located in China, and have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The Condensed Consolidated Financial Statements do not include all information and notes required by accounting principles generally accepted in the United States for complete financial statements.
+Graham Corporation's (the "Company's") Condensed Consolidated Financial Statements include two wholly-owned foreign subsidiaries, one located in the United Kingdom and one located in China, and have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X as promulgated by the Securities and Exchange Commission.
+The Condensed Consolidated Financial Statements do not include all information and notes required by accounting principles generally accepted in the United States for complete financial statements.
 The March 31, 2006 Condensed Consolidated Balance Sheet was derived from the Company's audited Consolidated Balance Sheet as of March 31, 2006.
 For additional information, please refer to the consolidated financial statements and notes included in the Company's Annual Report on Form 10-K for the year ended March 31, 2006.
 In the opinion of management, all adjustments, including normal recurring accruals considered necessary for a fair presentation, have been included in the Company's Condensed Consolidated Financial Statements.

-The Company's results of operations and cash flows for the three months ended June 30, 2006 are not necessarily indicative of the results that may be expected for the year ending March 31, 2007.
+The Company's results of operations for the three and six-months ended September 30, 2006 and cash flows for the six months ended September 30, 2006 are not necessarily indicative of the results that may be expected for the year ending March 31, 2007.

 Certain reclassifications have been made to prior year amounts to conform with the current year presentation.
-In the Condensed Consolidated Statement of Operations and Retained Earnings for the three months ended June 30, 2005, gross profit was added for comparison to the gross profit reported in the current quarter.
+In the Condensed Consolidated Statement of Operations and Retained Earnings for the three and six months ended September 30, 2005, gross profit was added for comparison to the gross profit reported in the comparable periods of the current fiscal year.